 Notes From The Road

-Wakomata Lake Cottages is located in the rugged beauty of the Laurentian Highlands, north of Thessalon, Ontario just off of Highway 129.
+There are winter cottage resorts located in the rugged beauty of the Laurentian Highlands, north of Thessalon, Ontario just off Highway 129.
 This remote, but road-accessible location is surrounded by unspoiled wilderness.
-Wakomata Lake is home to a variety of fish species including lake trout, smallmouth bass, northern pike, walleye, and whitefish.
+Lakes in this area are home to a variety of fish species including lake trout, smallmouth bass, northern pike, walleye, and whitefish.

-While things were fairly quiet during our mid-week visit, the resort is fully booked most weekends throughout the ice fishing season so planning ahead is well advised.
+While things were fairly quiet during our mid-week visit, the resort we chose was fully booked most weekends throughout the ice fishing season so planning ahead is well advised.

 Our cozy three-bedroom cottage with its wood stove and lake view was the perfect place to hang out after a day on the lake.

 Our hosts went above and beyond to make sure that our experience was the best it can be.
-It sure made us feel special, but after reading the testimonials I see special we are not, this is just the way it’s done at Wakomata Lake Cottages.
+It sure made us feel special.